 - Salt, pepper, and hot sauce to taste

 - Crack eggs into large bowl and whisk together.
 Add milk and whisk.
 Bring large skillet to medium-low heat with 1 T EVOO.

 - Pour egg mixture into large skillet and heat until fully cooked, stirring occasionally.
 Season with salt and pepper to taste.

 - Place bacon on microwave safe dish and cook in microwave following directions on package.
 Once cooled, cut bacon into bite sized bits.
 Add to egg mixture.

-- Wash spinach, tomatoes, and onion.
-Cut accordingly and add to egg mixture.
+- Add spinach, tomatoes, and onion to egg mixture.

 - Wash and drain black beans.
 Add to egg mixture.

 - Spoon egg mixture onto tortilla shells.
 Sprinkle with cheese and hot sauce.
 Allow to cool.